 The availability of quality doctoral internships for students in professional psychology is one of the most significant issues being addressed by the education and training community at present.
-This Psychology Internship Development Toolkit represents one of a number of initiatives underway directly resulting from conversations by leaders in education and training about the imbalance between the number of students seeking doctoral internships and the number of positions available in the APPIC Internship Match.
-The purpose of the toolkit is to provide a comprehensive, easy to use, online resource for those seeking to create or expand accredited doctoral internship training programs.
+This Psychology Internship Development Toolkit ("Internship Toolkit") represents one of a number of initiatives underway directly resulting from conversations by leaders in education and training about the imbalance between the number of students seeking doctoral internships and the number of positions available in the internship match.
+The purpose of the Internship Toolkit is to provide a comprehensive, easy to use, online resource for those seeking to create or expand accredited doctoral internship training programs.
+First developed in 2010, this version is updated to reflect advancements and other changes that have occurred since then.

-The Psychology Internship Development Toolkit is a product developed by the Council of Chairs of Training Councils (CCTC).
+The Internship Toolkit is a product developed by the Council of Chairs of Training Councils (CCTC).
 CCTC was created in the mid-1980's as an umbrella organization that brought together leadership from education and training councils in professional psychology.
 While early in its inception CCTC focused on promoting communication between its members the last decade has seen a shift in focus to developing and disseminating resources to enhance education and training in professional psychology.
-Several members and liaisons to CCTC volunteered to develop the toolkit and were joined by other individuals from the training councils represented on CCTC.
+Several members and liaisons to CCTC volunteered to develop both the original and revised versions of the Internship Toolkit in addition to efforts by several individuals from the training councils represented on CCTC.
+At the March 2012 CCTC meeting the original Internship Toolkit authors were encouraged to revise the document and include authors from other training councils.
+Following this meeting, the nine original authors and four new authors began work on this revision.

-The concept of the toolkit originated at a meeting that occurred in September 2008 prompted by discussion of CCTC members in late 2007 and early 2008 on the need for a focused, action oriented, conversation about the match imbalance.
+The concept of the Internship Toolkit originated at a meeting that occurred in September 2008 prompted by discussion by CCTC in late 2007 and early 2008 on the need for a focused, action oriented, conversation about the match imbalance.
 Specifically, this call was raised by those members of CCTC most impacted by the internship match imbalance.
-These included five doctoral training councils: the Council of Combined and Integrated Doctoral Programs in Psychology (CCIDPIP), the Council of Counseling Psychology Training Programs (CCPTP), the Council of Directors of School Psychology Programs (CDSPP), the Council of University Directors of Clinical Psychology (CUDCP), and the National Council of Schools and Programs in Professional Psychology (NCSPP) as well as the American Psychological Association Education Directorate (APA), the American Psychological Association of Graduate Students (APAGS), and the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+These included five doctoral training councils: the Council of Combined and Integrated Doctoral Programs in Psychology (CCIDPIP), the Council of Counseling Psychology Training Programs (CCPTP), the Council of Directors of School Psychology Programs (CDSPP), the Council of University Directors of Clinical Psychology (CUDCP), and the National Council of Schools and Programs in Professional Psychology (NCSPP) as well as American Psychological Association Education Directorate (APA), the American Psychological Association of Graduate Students (APAGS), and the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The meeting was co-convened by APPIC and the APA Education Directorate who covered general meeting expenses, while each of the groups was responsible for the travel expenses for their representative.
 One representative from each group attended and was empowered by their organization or unit with decision making capacity regarding actions their group was willing to engage in to impact the match imbalance.
 The meeting occurred over a one and a half day period at the end of which an agreed upon action plan had been developed.
-This toolkit represents one of eleven action steps agreed upon at the meeting.
+This Internship Toolkit represents one of eleven action steps agreed upon at the meeting.